What to consider when outsourcing to the Philippines

 Over 500 years of Spanish and American influence on the Philippines, coupled with a population polite in nature, results in phenomenal service results, even if there is an occasional “communication gap between customers and Filipino agents,” according to Corey Kotlarz, president of Outsource Consultants.
 Still, even at a distance of more than 8,000 miles and a time zone that is often polar opposite of Western businesses, Filipinos are unwavering in their professional and positive attitude and delivery, says Kotlarz.

-Philippines outsourcing industry factors to consider in 2017
+Philippines outsourcing industry factors to consider

 With these factors in mind, Kotlarz says a growing number of companies are beginning to consider more suburban or rural locations for their BPO operations.
 Though there are trade-offs in either case.
 “Employee attrition rates are increasing in the major metropolitan cities where heavy outsourcing is done,” Kotlarz explains, but more rural populations may also be less educated, with looser cultural ties to North American customers.

 Business leaders have more choices than ever when it comes to choosing an outsourcing location.
 The Philippines continues to rank highly in many important categories, but it’s a highly skilled, flexible and educated workforce that makes it a consistently attractive BPO destination.
-On top of that, a large pool of English speakers, close cultural proximity to western business practices, and a service-oriented culture will no doubt continue to produce top-notch (and cost-effective) service results for organizations that outsource in the Philippines in 2017.
+On top of that, a large pool of English speakers, close cultural proximity to western business practices, and a service-oriented culture will no doubt continue to produce top-notch (and cost-effective) service results for organizations that outsource in the Philippines.